This article is from The Objective Standard, Vol. 7, No. 3.

 AA: A major issue surrounding this year’s presidential election is the course of the Supreme Court.
 Which justices are likely to retire over the next few years?

 CL: The most obvious justice to retire is Ruth Bader Ginsburg.
 She is the oldest, and she had pancreatic cancer.
 She had a very early stage of cancer, but I researched it at the time, and even that very early stage had a median survival of seventeen months.
 She’s already exceeded that, thank God, but, given age and the fact that cancer can come back years later, few expect her to still be on the bench at the end of the next president’s term.
-If Obama is elected, . . .
+If Obama is elected, then he’ll appoint a liberal to replace the liberal Ginsburg; and if Mitt Romney is elected, hopefully he’ll appoint a conservative or at least moderate justice to replace Ginsburg, which would shift the court a little bit to the right. . . .